dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - [CI/CD setup](/guides/core-to-cloud-1?step=8#cicd-setup)

 ### dbt Cloud environments
-To use the [dbt Cloud's scheduler](/docs/deploy/job-scheduler), set up one environment as the production environment.
+To use the [dbt Cloud's job scheduler](/docs/deploy/job-scheduler), set up one environment as the production environment.
 This is the [deployment](/docs/deploy/deploy-environments) environment.
 You can set up multiple environments for different stages of your deployment pipeline, such as development, staging/QA, and production.

 ### Initial setup steps
 1. **dbt Core version** &mdash; In your environment settings, configure dbt Cloud with the same dbt Core version.
    - Once your full migration is complete, we recommend upgrading your environments to [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version-) to always get the latest features and more.

-2. **[Configure your jobs](/docs/deploy/deploy-jobs)** &mdash; Create jobs for automated or event-driven dbt jobs.
+2. **Configure your jobs** &mdash; [Create jobs](/docs/deploy/deploy-jobs#create-and-schedule-jobs) for automated or event-driven dbt jobs.
 You can use cron execution, manual, pull requests, or API triggers.
-   - Note that alongside [dbt Cloud](/docs/deploy/jobs), discover other ways to schedule and run your dbt jobs with the help of tools.
+   - Note that alongside [jobs in dbt Cloud](/docs/deploy/jobs), discover other ways to schedule and run your dbt jobs with the help of other tools.
 Refer to [Integrate with other tools](/docs/deploy/deployment-tools) for more information.

 ### Additional configuration
 - **Custom target names** &mdash; Set a `custom target.name` for every single [corresponding dbt Cloud job](/docs/build/custom-target-names).
 We recommend modifying the code to use [environment variables](/docs/build/environment-variables) instead since those can be set at the environment level.